fashion glossary

 footwear

-Shoes that reach the ankle, are worn to protect the feet, come in a variety of styles, and are made of various materials.
-We have separate articles about footwear for women, and footwear for men.
+Shoes that reach the ankle are worn to protect the feet, come in various styles, and are made of multiple materials.
+We have separate articles about footwear for women and footwear for men.

 Fragrance